noahcolvin/furry-backend-dotnet/README.md

 No need for the current app.

 #### Code X is bad, why didn't you do Y?
 This is just a sample exercise and was completed in about a day.
 I'm sure there are many improvements that could be made.
-Fell free to make an issue or PR if you have a suggestion.
+Feel free to make an issue or PR if you have a suggestion.
 This doesn't need to be perfect but I am certainly open to feedback.
 I may add to it in the future.